 About me

-With my past training, I apporach these questions from an interdisciplinary perspective, especially from phonetics-(morpho)phonology interface, psycholinguistics, and variationist sociolinguistics. my CV is here
+With my past training, I apporach these questions from an interdisciplinary perspective, especially from phonetics/phonology, psycholinguistics, computational modeling, and variationist sociolinguistics. my CV is here

 Here is a list of the topics that I’m currently working on:

-1. Perceptual Adaptation and Sound Change: supervised by Dr.Yoonjung Kang, I’m exploring the phonetic recaliberation/adaptation in speech perception with implications for usage-based models of phonology and mechanisms of diachronic sound change
+1. Perceptual Learning, Item Frequency, and Sound Change: supervised by Dr.Yoonjung Kang, I’m exploring the phonetic recaliberation/adaptation in speech perception with implications for usage-based models of phonology and mechanisms of diachronic sound change

-3. Sociophonetic Cognition: Drs.
-Derek Dennis, Jessamyn Schertz and I are currently working on social perception of prosodic variation
+2. Sociophonetic Cognition: Drs.
+Derek Denis, Jessamyn Schertz and I are currently working on social perception of prosodic variation

 I’ve graduated with an MPhil (Distinction) in Linguistics, Philology & Phonetics at the University of Oxford, where I worked with Drs.
 Miriam Meyerhoff, Jose Elias-Ulloa, and Matt Hunt Gardner.